Intra-Bosnian Muslim War: Political Struggles and the start of the Bosnian War

 As the Washington Accord failed to gain traction in Sarajevo, Abdić grew increasingly concerned.
 He believed Izetbegović had rejected it solely because the Serbs had accepted it, exacerbating their tensions.
 This culminated in a heated debate at a Presidential Council meeting on 23 June 1993, where the idea of partitioning Bosnia and Herzegovina into three ethnic provinces was discussed.
 Abdić supported the proposal, arguing that partition was already a reality.
 However, Ganić vehemently opposed it, insisting that the war must continue.
 Izetbegović took a similarly intransigent stance, calling for a boycott of peace talks in Geneva if partition remained on the agenda.
 On 28 June, both Izetbegović and Ganić walked out, leaving Abdić and the remaining presidency members uncertain.

 On 15 July 1993, the Erdut Agreement allowed the UN to take control of key infrastructure in Croatia, momentarily easing tensions.
 However, as ceasefire agreements were negotiated among Muslim, Croat, and Serb leaders, renewed violence, such as the shelling of the Maslenica Bridge, highlighted the fragile nature of peace efforts.
 By August, the talks collapsed entirely, and the blockade of Sarajevo by Serb forces resumed.
 The situation further deteriorated when Izetbegović refused further discussions with Mate Boban until humanitarian access to Muslim communities was guaranteed.

 The Owen–Stoltenberg plan caused significant tensions within the Collegial Presidency, with representatives of the civic parties opposing the plan but reluctant to continue a war that was devastating Bosnian society.
 Izetbegović and Ganić favoured renegotiating the plan, while Abdić advocated for its immediate and unconditional acceptance.
-Over the summer, Abdić resigned from the Collegial Presidency to return to his stronghold in Cazinska Krajina, where he came into conflict with local SDA leaders.
+Over the summer, Abdić resigned from the Collegial Presidency to return to his stronghold in Cazinska Krajina, where he clashed with local SDA leaders.
 Similar to the Vance–Owen Plan, the Owen–Stoltenberg Plan also sparked internal conflict among Bosnian Muslims.

 Amidst these broader struggles, a significant internal conflict emerged in the Bihać region.
 Abdić capitalised on dissatisfaction with Sarajevo's governance.
 On 7 September, a committee was formed in Velika Kladuša advocating for an Autonomous Province of Western Bosnia within a proposed Union of Republics of Bosnia-Herzegovina.
 While this initiative initially gathered substantial signatures, further assessment indicated that support was largely confined to those with ties to Abdić's Agrokomerc business network rather than the wider population.